chaitjo/Velocity/README.md

 Players control a red and blue coloured car dashing through a never ending highway, and must dodge the striped barriers by switching lanes till they eventually crash.
 A timer is used to calculate the score.
 To increase difficulty, the ‘velocity’ of the car keeps increasing when it attains scores which are multiples of 25.

 This was a project for my highschool CS course.
-We were restricted to working with the ancient **TurboC++ compiler**, hence some of the code may be redundant now!
-However, the concepts demonstrated in coding a simple 2D game are still relevant.
+We were restricted to working with the ancient and redundant **TurboC++ compiler**, however the concepts demonstrated in coding a simple 2D game are still relevant.

 **About the files:**
 * `main.cpp` : Main driver program to run Velocity.